XraySpectroscopy/xafsorg/docs/databases.rst

    :align: center

-but this image is too low-resolution to print well as a large format, and you should use one of the PDF file listed below.
+but this image is too low-resolution to print well as a large format, and you should use one of the PDF files listed below.

-The poster is currently available picturing four physicists famous for pioneering work in X-ray spectroscopy.
+The poster is currently available picturing one of four physicists famous for pioneering work in X-ray spectroscopy.

 :Henry Mosley:
    https://docs.xrayabsorption.org/XrayPeriodicTable/xray_table_Moseley.pdf